khurramshahzadlali/digital-clock/readme.md

 ## Learn and Practice HTML, CSS, and JavaScripts by creating a Digital Clock

-Creating a digital clock using HTML is a fun and interactive way to show the current time on a web page.
+Making a digital clock using HTML is a fun and interactive way to show the current time on a web page.
 With HTML, CSS, and JavaScript, we can build a clock that updates in real-time.
 This tutorial will guide you through the process of making a digital clock using these technologies.

 To see the live demonstration of the Digital Clock, click [here](https://khurramshahzadlali.github.io/digital-clock/).
-Simply follow the steps provided below to create your own version of the clock.
+Simply follow the steps provided below to make your own version of the clock.

 *Let's get started*